Class Traitors Didier Eribon and Thomas Ostermeier's »Returning to Reims«

 All translations of Didier Eribon’s French text in English are quoted from Michael Lucey’s elegant translation, »Returning to Reims« (Semiotext(e), 2013).

-based on »Retour à Reims« by Didier Eribon
+based on the novel »Retour à Reims« by Didier Eribon

 Direction: Thomas Ostermeier